mroviranavarro/Poroviscoelastic_Tides/README.md

 - gravity_on: turn gravity on (1) and off (0).
 Default 1

 Outputs
-- y(1:8,1:nrr,1:Nlayers): solution vector for each layer
+- y(1:8,1:nrr,1:Nlayers): solution vector for each layer,  y functions are given in Appendix A
 	- y1: normal displacement
 	- y2: tangential displacements
 	- y3: normal stress